Explore health content from A to Z.

 Limit outdoor activity during the type of weather that affects you.

-Illnesses that affect the nose and throat (upper respiratory infections) can irritate your lungs.
-You can’t prevent all illness, but you may be able to prevent some:
+Illnesses that affect the nose, throat, and sinuses (upper respiratory infections) can irritate your lungs.

-Wash your hands often with soap and warm water or a hand sanitizer.
+Wash your hands often with soap and warm water or use a hand sanitizer.

-Certain medications cause symptoms in some people with asthma.
-These include aspirin and aspirinlike products such as ibuprofen and naproxen.
-They also include certain prescribed medicines such as some beta-blockers.
+Some medications may cause symptoms in some people with asthma.
+These include aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen and some beta-blockers.

-Tell your healthcare provider if you suspect that certain medications trigger symptoms.
-Ask for a list of products that contain those medications.
+Tell your health care provider if you think certain medications trigger symptoms.

-Try this breathing exercise: Start by breathing in slowly through your nose for a count of 2 seconds.
-Then pucker your lips and breathe out for a count of 4 seconds.
+Try this breathing exercise to stay calm: Start by breathing in slowly through your nose for a count of 2 seconds.
+Then close your lips and breathe out for a count of 4 seconds.

 Try to focus on a soothing image in your mind.
 This will help relax you and calm your breathing.